Radio Frequency EMFs

 The most important question is, at what point does biological harm occur from long-term chronic exposure to radio frequencies?
 That level appears to be below 10 uW/m2, even below 1.0 uW/m2.

-On the basis of this, the building biology profession agrees with the standards adopted by the European Parliament and Salzburg province.
-We recommend daytime exposure levels below 100 microWatts/meter squared.
+On the basis of this, the building biology profession in North America agrees with the standards adopted by the European Parliament and Salzburg province.
+We recommend daytime exposure levels be ideally below 100 microWatts/meter squared.
 More importantly, we further recommend that nighttime sleeping exposure levels must be below 10 microWatts/meter squared before they can be considered of only “Slight Concern.”
-We ulitmately feel that levels below 0.1 microWatts/meter squared are the target number for ideal health in the sleeping area, a value that is considered by our profession to be of “No Concern.”
+We ulitmately feel that levels below 0.1 microWatts/meter squared are the target number for ideal health in the sleeping area, a value that is considered by our profession to be of “No Concern” (and admittedly hard to achieve).
 You can see the building biology standards by clicking here.

-We, on the other hand, join with a growing number of concerned citizens and organizations that accept the mounting evidence that non-thermal, biological effects can and do occur from long-term exposure to wireless frequencies generated by the devices now in regular use by the vast majority of the world’s population, many of whom are already symptomatic.
+We, on the other hand, join with a growing number of concerned citizens and organizations around the world that accept the mounting evidence that non-thermal, biological effects can and do occur from long-term exposure to wireless frequencies generated by the devices now in regular use by the vast majority of the world’s population, many of whom are already symptomatic from their long-term use.

 FCC Uses only Heating (Thermal) Effects in Establishing their Radio Frequency Safety Guidelines

 It is also the case that the FCC bases its safe exposure guidelines, at least in the frequencies used for cell phones, cell towers, Wi-Fi, cordless telephones and baby monitors, solely on thermal, or heating, effects on laboratory animals.
-Numerous studies, however, conducted around the world in the past thirty years and summarized in the citations given above, document the adverse health effects of long-term human exposure to low-level, non-heating radio frequency effects.
+Numerous studies, however, conducted around the world in the past thirty years and summarized in the citations given above, document the adverse health effects of long-term human exposure to non-heating radio frequency effects that are much lower than those considered to be safe by the FCC and WHO.

 In that article, Dr. Havas writes, “Health Canada scientist, James McNamee, admitted (in a Superior Court of Quebec hearing) that the Safety Code 6 guideline for microwave radiation (which includes radiation from most of the devices we are concerned about like mobile phones, cell phone antennas, Wi-Fi, wireless toys and baby monitors, smart meters etc.) is based ONLY on preventing a heating effect!”